Gontier-Julien/Ultimate-Pi-hole/README.md

 --------------------------------------

+# Install Pi-hole

 Now we are finally going to install Pi-Hole!

 For this we are going to use the One-Step Automated Install `https://github.com/pi-hole/pi-hole/#one-step-automated-install`

 --------------------------------------

+# Dynamique Dns for our setup

 Now just before making more stuff, we are going to create a DynDns so we can have acces to our Pi-hole web interface and dns from outside.